Complete London Guide 2026: Must-Sees, Itineraries, and Expert Tips

 • Electricity: The British plug is Type G (three flat pins).
 Don't forget your adapter.

-• Museums: Most national museums are free (British, Science, History, Tate Modern).
-Take advantage of this, but book your ticket online to secure your spot.
+• Museums: Most national museums are free, including the British, Science, Natural History, and Tate Modern.
+Take advantage of this, but book your time slot online to ensure a spot.

 • Punctuality: In London, the train or tour leaves exactly at the scheduled time.
 There is no margin for error.